danilozag1992/danilozag1992.github.io/README.md

 ## Description
-This is Ruby on the Rails portfolio project, part of the curriculum at [Microverse](https://www.microverse.org/).
+This is Javascript, HTML, CSS portfolio project, part of the curriculum at [Microverse](https://www.microverse.org/).
 I built this portfolio so I can show my work.

 ## Built With
 - HTML